Connerrrrr/CSCD01CourseWork/a1/README.md

 Scikit learn provides a few packages to perform data analysis such as covariance estimation, signals decomposition in components, cross decomposition, and imputation of missing values.

 Because many statistical problems require the estimation of a population’s covariance matrix, and there are variants of covariance.
-The **_sklearn.covariance_** package provides a few types of covariance categories like Empirical Covariance, Shrunk Covariance, Sparse Inverse Covariance, and Robust Covariance.
+The **_sklearn.covariance_** package provides a few covariance categories like Empirical Covariance, Shrunk Covariance, Sparse Inverse Covariance, and Robust Covariance.
 They have an inheritance relationship shown in the image above as using inheritance allows different covariance classes to share common attributes and methods.

-In the real world, many datasets contain missing values, and those missing values may be valuable even so.
-In view of this problem, scikit learn comes up with a way to infer the missing values which is imputer.
+Many datasets contain missing values in the real world, and those missing values may be valuable even so.
+Given this problem, scikit learn comes up with a way to infer the missing values, which is imputer.
 There are three imputers, Simple Imputer, Iterative Imputer, KNN Imputer.
 The imputers transform the datasets into being incompatible with scikit-learn estimators.

 When it comes to a problem where a matrix contains too many zeros, scikit learn provides the **_decomposition_** package to reduce a matrix into constituent parts that make it easier to calculate more complex matrix operations.
-Same as covariance, there are a variety of decompositions like dictionary learning, PCA, ICA, etc. Some python classes can be categorized into these definitions.
+Same as covariance, there are various decompositions like dictionary learning, PCA, ICA, etc. Some python classes can be categorized into these definitions.
 Cross decomposition is similar to decomposition in general.

 --------